History of slavery in the Netherlands

-The history of Dutch slavery involves slavery in the Netherlands itself, as well as the establishment of slavery outside the Netherlands in which it played a role.
-The Netherlands banned the slave trade in 1814 after being compelled by Britain.
+The history of slavery in the Netherlands dates back to the period of classical antiquity.
+During the Roman era, slavery in large parts of the later Netherlands was reflected by the institution of slavery in the Roman Empire.

+During the middle ages, the Netherlands was a part of the Carolingian Empire and the Holy Roman Empire, were chattel slavery was gradually replaced by serfdom.
+Slavery was eventually phased out in the Netherlands itself during the middle ages.
+However, in parallel with several other European countries, the Netherlands were later to introduce slave labor in their colonies, while slavery was no longer used in the mother country itself.

+During the early modern period, Dutch slave traders bought and sold over 1.6 million slaves.
+The Netherlands abolished Dutch involvement in the Atlantic slave trade in 1814 under diplomatic pressure from the United Kingdom, but slavery would continue to exist in the Dutch colonial empire until 1863.

 Slavery in the Low Countries

+Antiquity

 Before the Netherlands became a country, various ethnic groups lived in the area.
 Examples of these are the Celts and the Germanic peoples.
 Both ethnic groups had societies that consisted of nobles, freemen and slaves.
 During the Roman era, slaves were also fairly common.

+The Middle ages

-Also, the Frisians traded in slaves, which were mainly intended for slave markets in Spain and Cairo.
+During the early middle ages, the Frisians traded in slaves, which were mainly intended for slave markets in Spain (al-Andalus) and Cairo.
+The Frisians were one of the main slave traders in Europe in the 7th and 8th centuries, when they conducted trade between Scandinavia and the British Isles, where they purchased war captives as slaves, and exported them along the rivers to Paris and the German cities.

+In the 9th century, the Low countries became a part of the Carolingian Empire and then the Holy Roman Empire.
+Slavery in the Carolingian Empire was a legal institution, though feudalism gradually phased out slavery in favor of serfdom.

 Slavery as an institution was mainly grounded in common law at first.
-When feudal lords granted town privileges to cities these often encompassed the principle of "City air makes free", i.e. slavery and serfdom were outlawed within the borders of the city and escaped slaves could enjoy asylum there.
-In the Late Middle Ages, the Pope Eugene IV banned enslaving Christians by a decree.
+When feudal lords granted town privileges to cities these often encompassed the principle of ‘’Stadslucht maakt vrij’’ (meaning "City air makes [one] free") i.e. slavery and serfdom were outlawed within the borders of the city and escaped slaves could enjoy asylum there.

+In the Late Middle Ages, in 1435 the Pope Eugene IV banned enslaving Christians by a decree.

 Though not officially "abolished" everywhere slavery as an institution had for all practical purposes fallen in disuse in the Habsburg Netherlands for these reasons.
 But the reception of Roman law at the end of the 15th century and its integration into what became known as Roman-Dutch law provided a new legal framework that would make the introduction and regulation of chattel slavery outside Dutch territory easier in later years.